iMoonLab/Hypergraph-DB/README.md

 ## :checkered_flag: Starting ##

-This section provides a quick guide to get started with Hyper-DB, including iusage, and running basic operations.
-Below is an example of how to use Hyper-DB, based on the provided test cases.
+This section provides a quick guide to get started with Hypergraph-DB, including iusage, and running basic operations.
+Below is an example of how to use Hypergraph-DB, based on the provided test cases.

 #### **1. Create a Hypergraph**